Princely Chartanian Navy¶

 | Patrol craft and small combatants | ~40 |

-The PCN is the second-smallest national navy in Sierra by tonnage but punches well above its weight in operational effectiveness.
+The PCN is one of the smallest national navies in Sierra by tonnage but punches well above its weight in operational effectiveness.
 The MTF cooperation framework gives the PCN access to broader force structure for major contingencies; in routine operations the PCN handles its own territorial waters with its own assets.
+The PCN does not operate submarines, destroyers, aviation-capable surface combatants, or amphibious lift.

 Organisation¶